 The centuries-old Magna Carta on loan from Durham Cathedral in the United Kingdom will be part of the first exhibition mounted in a new state-of-the-art gallery created to host temporary exhibits on Level One of the Canadian Museum for Human Rights (CMHR).

-"Magna Carta – Law, Liberty and Legacy" celebrates the 800th anniversary of the historic document that set the groundwork for many concepts that continue to define democratic life today, such as the principle that no one is above the law of the land.
+"Magna Carta – Law, Liberty and Legacy - will open in a new tab" celebrates the 800th anniversary of the historic document that set the groundwork for many concepts that continue to define democratic life today, such as the principle that no one is above the law of the land.

 "The Fathers of Confederation were unanimous the new country of Canada should be based upon the concepts of freedom, democracy and the rule of law, all of which are expressed in the Magna Carta," said the Honourable Shelly Glover, Minister of Canadian Heritage and Official Languages.
 "On this, the 800th anniversary of the Magna Carta, the Government of Canada is proud to support this important document's trip across Canada, including a stop in Winnipeg at the Canadian Museum for Human Rights.
 I encourage Manitobans to take the time to visit the Magna Carta and to celebrate everything that makes Canada strong, proud and free."